-Today, Operation Eyesight continues to work in India and the African nations of Ghana, Kenya and Zambia, and we recently began working in Nepal.
-People who live in these countries often face numerous barriers to simple eye health, such as distance, cost, a lack of trained eye health personnel and more.
+Today, Operation Eyesight continues to work in Africa and Asia.
+Many people living here often face numerous barriers to simple eye health, such as distance, cost, a lack of trained eye health personnel and more.
 Blindness impacts individuals, families, communities and whole countries.

 In the poorest regions, losing one’s sight is like a death sentence.
 Guided by our philosophy of “the best for the poorest,” Operation Eyesight works with our hospital and government partners to establish and support quality eye care for all individuals, regardless of their ability to pay.
 We work closely with the International Agency for the Prevention of Blindness (IAPB), the organization that coordinates activities among dozens of eye care organizations from many different countries.